|

 river themselves and sat down on rocks.
 The Sasquatch observed them out

-it continued its inspection of the <white dwarves>, until they departed.
-The woman observed more than her mail companion.
+it continued its inspection of the "white dwarves," until they departed.
+When questioned, the woman observed greater detail than her male companion.

 A teenaged girl observed